 He then says - "I would very strongly advise you to wonder about other people's experiences that are different to yours - some people, let's say when they have been sexually abused in childhood, the last thing they ever want to do is talk about it because that will retraumatize them, and other people the thing they must do to move on, is to talk about it"

-I am feeling dismissed...and not heard.
-I have no idea what he thinks I'm like in a session with a client, so again I talk from my own feelings.
+I feel dismissed...and not heard.
+I have no idea what he thinks I'm like in a session with a client, so again I talk from my own feelings - and a safer domain.

 I say - "I know that feeling very well - because there were all the things I couldn't talk about when our conversations were on Zoom"